 There is nothing worse than planning an event and the entire thing is a bomb!
 Ensure you catch employee’s attention with the invite.
 Make it easy for them to respond or RSVP and be clear and concise about how and when they are to respond.
 Send out email reminders, post fliers in the breakroom or restroom and promote fun discussions in the hallway or at the end of a staff meeting.
 Get your employees excited about the event by giving them choices, fun details, and don’t forget to remain culture and religion sensitive.
 This will let your employees know that you appreciate them for who they are, not what they celebrate or believe in.

 Your holiday celebration can be the talk of the office, a morale booster and quite honestly a revenue building event if you plan it properly.
 Employees will leave feeling happy, appreciated and motivated to help your company grow!
 And finally, if you don’t have time, don’t have the knowledge, or just have more important business tasks to complete, call a professional.
-Hire a party planner or Virtual Assistant.
-We have the knowledge and experience to coordinate all types of events, even if you waited until the last minute.
-Now you are in the know so go enjoy the rest of that eggnog….
+Hire an event planner or Virtual Assistant.
+Now you are in the know so go enjoy the rest of that eggnog…

 Help is Available

 Our team has the knowledge and experience to coordinate all types of events, even if you waited until the last minute.
 Stress less and breathe easier.
 Now you can focus on your business goals and know that your holiday event is covered, even if you waited until the last minute!

 Book a FREE consult with us today at: https://bit.ly/2lGnFdH